 The objective for any store is to make as many sales as possible within the smallest period in time while engaging the customer to his/her maximum purchase potential, and having the right tools to make this happen is essential for any retailer, store or shop.

-So the key words here are Optimize, Boost, Maximize and Exploit.
-They are all similar and can be broken down into this.
 As long as your focus is to create a high percentile Correlation Matrix within the store, following these steps will lead to higher sales and a higher profit margin while also providing to the needs of your customer, giving them a larger variety of visible choices and selections.